x-board/x-board-protocol/docs/list-pins-capabilities.md

 "data part" of the call, the next thing in the message is a single byte containing the number of bytes of data this call takes.
 This could have been left out, but it prevents a problem with forwards compatibility.
 It can also help if we later decide to support variable length data and helps debugging.
-Nest, there are twice that many bytes.
+Next, there are twice that many bytes.
 The first half is the minimum values for each of the parts of the data and the second half is the maximum values for each of them.
 Then, you drop out of the data part and back to the command automatically.
 This way a range of valid values